 Director of Programs and Services

-Valerie Schumacher majored in studio art and arts management at Baldwin Wallace University, and she feels a gravitational pull toward drawing.
-She’d studied photography, including at Italy’s Umbra Institute, and has won awards for her work in that medium, but although she enjoys shooting pictures, she just isn’t as attracted to it as she is to process of “putting charcoal to paper.
+Valerie Schumacher feels a gravitational pull toward drawing.
+Not surprisingly, at at Baldwin Wallace University, her major was studio art and arts management.
+She’s also studied photography, including at Italy’s Umbra Institute, and has won awards for her work in that medium, but although she enjoys shooting pictures, she just isn’t as attracted to it as she is to process of “putting charcoal to paper.
 I love black-and-white, raw drawings,” she explains.
 “And,” she admits with a big flash of grin, “I like getting messy.”

 Her hybrid role as an artist and arts administrator is a natural outgrowth of the intuitive connection she made, as early as during her college years, between her art and the “creativity” or “innovation” buzz words that were trending in the business community at the time.
 At BW, Valerie was among four students in her class to achieve Arts Management Program recognition with her focus in entrepreneurship.
 In addition to composing a full-scale business plan, including financial projections and a business pitch to local business leaders, she and her team of classmates launched a separate project in partnership with Playhouse Square.
 They conducted a market analysis of college-age students attending live theater.
 The findings were presented to Playhouse Square leadership and received an Ovation Award in 2008.
-Following a full-scale collaborative production and administration, with the music theater department, of an off-Broadway musical presented at both organizations, the project contributed to a still-thriving partnership between BW and Playhouse Square.
+The project followed a full-scale collaborative production and administration, with the music theater department, of an off-Broadway musical presented both at the theater and the college, and it contributed to a still-thriving partnership between BW and Playhouse Square.

 Accordingly, her tenure at Arts Cleveland has encompassed a wide range of ventures, from program operations to managing the nonprofit’s online presence to implementing the award-winning Artists as an Entrepreneur Institute.
-Valerie also supported the implementation and full run of the Creative Workforce Fellowship from its beginnings in 2008, and she directed the program from late 2014 until its close in 2016.
-Valerie also serves as Arts Cleveland’s in-house designer and design collaborator, producing Arts Cleveland’s annual reports and research chronicles such as When Artists Break Ground and Creative Minds in Medicine.
-In addition, she represents the organization as a member of the Volunteer Lawyers for the Arts Committee of the Cleveland Metropolitan Bar Association, and she previously served on Cleveland’s Council of Smaller Enterprises’ Arts Network’s Advisory Council.
+Valerie also supported the execution and full run of the Creative Workforce Fellowship from its beginnings in 2008, and she directed the program from late 2014 until it ended in late 2016.
+She also serves as Arts Cleveland’s in-house designer and design collaborator, producing Arts Cleveland’s annual reports and research chronicles such as When Artists Break Ground and Creative Minds in Medicine.
+In addition, she represents the organization as a member of the Volunteer Lawyers for the Arts Committee of the Cleveland Metropolitan Bar Association, and she previously served on Cleveland’s Council of Smaller Enterprises’ (COSE’s) Arts Network’s Advisory Council.